the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit02/labs/lab_quest_oop/_index.md

 - Or read the code [on the documentation website](http://cs.fablearn.org/docs/quest/_modules/quest/examples/island.html#IslandAdventure)

 👀 First, skim the whole file.
-First there are a whole bunch of import statements:
+First there are a whole bunch of import statements importing *Quest* classes:

 ```python
     from quest.game import QuestGame